-The Company is a party to various disputes, actions and claims that the Company does not believe are material.
+The Company is a and certain of its subsidiaries are party to various disputes, other examinations, investigations, actions and claims arising in the normal course of business that the Company does not believe are material.
 The Company believes that the ultimate resolution of these matters will not have a material adverse effect on the Company's financial position or the manner in which the Company conducts its business.
-Currently, the Company does not believe the amount of losses, if any, associated with these matters can be estimated.
-While the Company does not believe that the amount of such losses will, when liquidated or estimable, be material to its financial position, the assumptions upon which these beliefs are based may be incorrect and, if so, any such loss could have a material adverse effect on the Company's results of operations or the manner in which the Company conducts its business in the period(s) during which the underlying matters are resolved.
+Currently, the Company does not believe the amount of losses if any, associated with these matters can be estimated.
+While the Company does not believe that the amount of such losses will, when liquidated or estimable, be material to its financial position, the assumptions upon which these beliefs are based may be incorrect and if so, any such loss could have a material adverse effect on the Company's results of operations or the manner in which the Company conducts its business in the period(s) during which the underlying matters are resolved.